The 12 Best Sessions of 2013 and a Weird Old Trick

 That’s the theory anyway.

-The truth is that for three hours we get together, create, acknowledge and maintain and connections with each other.
+The truth is that for three hours we get together, create, acknowledge and maintain our connections with each other.
 Connections as strong as those of family, or coworkers, or neighbors, or fraternity brothers, but that center almost entirely on somewhat arbitrary rhythmic and tonal patterns.
 We have done this for so long we can anticipate each other’s responses to a great degree and the synergy of the whole fills each of us with awe.

 Every single time.